ShowYourWorking/sample-site/user/index.md

                 <p class="text-center"><img src="img img-responsive img-thumbnail" src="/assets/images/help/user-roles.png"></p>

-                <p>In the popup window, you can add users to your project with different roles:
+               In the popup window, you can add users to your project with different roles:
                 **Owners* can edit everything about the project and add other users.

                 **Editors* can edit and view data which has been added but nothing else.
                 **Viewers* can only see the data for that project.
-                Type the name of the user you want to assign a role to and click their name in the list.</p>
+                Type the name of the user you want to assign a role to and click their name in the list.

                 <p>You can invite people to log into the system once you have added a project.
 Open the main menu button in the top right corner and click <strong class="blue nexa">Send an invitation.</strong></p>